alxndr42/icepack/README.md

 ssh-ed25519 AAAAC3NzaC...
 (Alice)
 ```

-When removing a key, you can specify a key or its alias.
+When removing a key, you can specify the key or its alias.